 Originally specialising in objects from the Anglo-Saxon and Viking period, we began producing everything that a self respecting Early Medieval person could wish for.
-Over the last 20 years we have branched out to include many other eras and peoples - Egyptians being our latest venture.
+Over the last 20 years we have branched out to include many other eras and peoples - Egyptians and Iron Age pieces being our latest ventures.

 All our pottery is copied accurately from surviving finds and is based on examples from prehistory to the medieval period.
 These include both coil built and wheel thrown wares.
 Most of the glazes from the early medieval period onwards were lead based, giving a slight risk since prolonged use of the pottery could cause the lead to be leached out into the pot's contents...
 Fortunately, all our glazes are safe and remain accurate in appearance.
 The majority of the early medieval pottery would have been unglazed (with only the Stamford and Winchester wares commonly glazed originally for instance).
 In the interests of modern usage, most of our pots are available with a subtle glaze unless it is particularly inappropriate such as with Neolithic pottery for example.

 Many of the objects that we replicate are made from the same materials as they were originally.
 Wood, leather, bone etc are all sturdy and long lived mediums and in many cases are quite unique and surprising additions to handling collections.
 Most children have never touched, let alone seen objects made from materials such as antler, horn or bone.
 A vast number of the larger objects are made from groups of materials and not always just from one particular one - even an antler comb has iron rivets holding it together as a combination.
 A sword and scabbard might be made from eight different materials for instance.